bc84202/CTF-Writeups/osu!gaming CTF 2025/crypto_pls-nominate.md

 Running the script gives me: `"hello there can you pls nominate my map https://osu.ppy.sh/beatmapsets/2436259 :steamhappy: i can bribe you with a flag if you do: osu{pr3tty_pl3453_w1th_4_ch3rry_0n_t0p!?:pleading:}"`

 Interestingly, you had to add $N$ to $C$ 254 times before you get a perfect fifth power.
-The textbook Håstad’s Broadcast Attack actually assumes that $m^e \le N$, which gives $m^e=C$, but that wasn't the case here, likely because of all the extra buffer the author put into the plaintext that made $m$ really big.
+The textbook Håstad’s Broadcast Attack actually assumes that $m^e < N$, which gives $m^e=C$, but that wasn't the case here, likely because of all the extra buffer the author put into the plaintext that made $m$ really big.

 The flag is: `osu{pr3tty_pl3453_w1th_4_ch3rry_0n_t0p!?:pleading:}`.